EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 Note that the `Resourcepacks` folder displayed in the smaller images isn't the resourcepack, it's simply the folder that you put your resourcepacks inside from the `.minecraft` directory.

 As you can see, the game doesn't even display a resourcepack if the `pack.mcmeta` file isn't there or the code inside the file isn't valid.
-The `pack.mcmeta` file requires at least the `pack_format` `object` and the `description` `object` for minecraft to recognize the resourcepack.
-This will be shown soon.
+The `pack.mcmeta` file requires at least the `pack_format` `"key":` and the `"description":` and `"object":` `"keys":` for minecraft to recognize the resourcepack.

 Now that you understand that the game can't function without the file, create a new file and call it `pack.mcmeta`.
 The `.mcmeta` is the file extension minecraft uses to give the game's assets extra information for not only the metadata of the resourcepack but also metadata for textures so that we can specify whether or not the textures can animate.

+If you are unable to see the file name extentions, refer to [here](#unhiding-file-name-extentions)

 Once the file is created, edit it with your text editor of choice.